envimate/message-mate/README.md

     }
 });
 ```
-Calling `filterActions.pass` will propagate the message to the next filter.
+Calling `filterActions.pass` will propagate the message to the next Filter.
 `filterActions.block` will stop the propagation.
 If none of these methods are called,
-the message is blocked, too.
-But not calling the `block` should be avoided as filter
+the message is also blocked.
+But not calling the `block` method should be avoided as
-should be written as explicit as possible (Also the message is marked as forgotten and not
+Filter should be written as explicit as possible (Also the message is marked as
-as blocked in the ChannelStatistics).
+`forgotten` and not as `blocked` in the `ChannelStatistics`).

-As mentioned earlier, each message is always enveloped in `ProcessingContext` control structure.
+As mentioned earlier, each message is always enveloped in a `ProcessingContext` control structure.
 To get access to the original message use `getPayload`.
 But the `pass` and
 `block` methods again expect the `ProcessingContext` object.
 Filter can freely access the
 `ProcessingContext` object.
-The most common action would be to replace the action, that
+The most common usage would be to replace the Action, that
 is executed at the Channel's end:

 ```java